TacoGuy21/Sword-Games/README.md

 Please fork and add your own proxy to the button.

-Calculator script was given to me by Apandawithagun.
+Credit to Apandawithagun.

-I just redid the decoration.
+I redid the decoration.

 Proxy disguised as a calculator.
 Supports Call Of Duty, Roblox, and more!
 (Nowgg.me)